 While you’re in that outside packet, throw in a ziplock bag of FAA-approved-size mini-toiletries.
 Just leave one in every carryon and suitcase.
 Having it in the outside pocket means you can pull it out to get past checkpoint lanes fast without unpacking the whole suitcase.
 (Yes, if you’ve got Pre, you can bypass some of these requirements some of the time, but sooner or later, somebody’s gonna make you unpack your toiletries.)

-If you frequently drive rental cars and use your phone as GPS, get a really good suction cup windshield mount.
-I leave that in my carryon along with a phone charger cable and cigarette lighter adapter.
+If you frequently drive rental cars and use your phone as GPS, get a vent mount (larger version for phablets/pluses).
+It’s small, works great, and I just leave that in my carryon along with a phone charger cable and cigarette lighter adapter.
 It’s awesomely stable.

 Roll clothes rather than fold ’em.
 You’ll end up with less wrinkles, and the clothes pack much tighter.
 That video shows how to make sure they don’t unroll, too.